Seven Signs it is Time To Give Up Coffee

 Posted on 25 November 2016 by Leonie Satori

 Coffee has become part of our culture, we meet up for coffee, we stand in line to get our morning fix, we even have our own coffee machines at work and at home.
-But, how do we know when it is time to reign in our coffee consumption and focus on nurturing our health?
+But, how do we know when it is time to rein in our coffee consumption and focus on nurturing our health?
 I have seen in the last few years that coffee has become so invasive to our culture and well being that even the clean living people (Naturopaths included) have been drawn into the coffee haze.

 Lets first start by looking at coffee itself.
 In the last few years I have noticed that coffee has been touted as a nutritional product high in antioxidants.
 I have also come across some studies into coffee consumption and the impact on health.
 However, a majority of the studies do suggest that only moderate amounts of coffee are beneficial for health, this article looks at identifying when your coffee consumption has moved beyond moderate into excessive or problematic for your health.
-Read more about how coffee can impact your health in our article Is Coffee Really That Bad?
-A Nutritional Perspective.

 So what are some signs that you need to part ways with coffee, or at least seriously cut down your consumption?